scylladb/scylla-cluster-tests/docs/configuration_options.md

 ## **k8s_log_api_calls** / SCT_K8S_LOG_API_CALLS

-Defines whether the K8S API server logging must be enabled and it's logs gathered.
-Be aware that it may be really huge set of data.
+Defines whether the K8S API server logging must be enabled and its logs gathered.
+Be aware that it may be a really huge set of data.

 **default:** N/A

-**type:** boolean
+**type:** bool

 ## **k8s_tenants_num** / SCT_TENANTS_NUM